jasper-zheng/nn_terrain/ReadMe.md

 ### Point-by-Point Steering

 [todo] It also supports the [point-by-point steering approach](https://vigliensoni.com/portfolio/42-vigliensoni23steering/) proposed by Vigliensoni and Fiebrink (2023). -->

 ## Change Logs

+**Oct.
+2025** v1.5.6.1 and v1.6.0.1

+ - `nn.terrain~`:
+   - Terrain training moved to multi-thread, `train` and `plot_interval` message won't block the main thread anymore.
+   - The last argument in `plot_interval` now defines which latent dimension to sample, a new attribute `plot_multi_channel` is added for coloured plot.
+ - `nn.terrain.encode`:
+   - Supported autoencoders with stereo io channels (i.e., supoorted `stable-audio-open-1.0`);
+   - Default `encoder_batch_size` chenged from 64 to 16;
+   - Fixed the faulty argument list.
+ - Cleaned up the codebase: Fourier-CPPN, Dataset classes moved to `backend.cpp`.

 **Aug.
 2025** v1.5.6 and v1.6.0